sma-software/openviriato.algorithm-platform.showcase.spot/readme.md

 <figure>
   <a id="example_to_show_difference_in_passenger_routes"></a>
   <img src="documentation/images/example_to_show_difference_in_passenger_routes.svg" width="100%">
-  <caption><p style="text-align: center;">Figure 4: Simplified passenger routing (left), original <b>SPOT</b> implementation (right).
-(Viriato screenshot).</p></caption>
+  <caption><p style="text-align: center;">Figure 4: Simplified passenger routing (left), original <b>SPOT</b> implementation (right).</p></caption>
 </figure>

 A solution of our implementation is shown on the left of [Figure 4](#example_to_show_difference_in_passenger_routes), where because waiting at _A_ is disregarded, all passengers on the relation _A-B_ use the faster 2nd train.
-In contrast, on the right hand side we can observe the solution that would be achieved given the full implementation of the SPOT algorithm as defined in [1].
+In contrast, on the right hand side we can observe the solution that would be achieved given the full implementation of the SPOT algorithm as defined in [[1]](#ref_1).
 As the waiting time at _A_ is taken into account, some passengers use the slower train since in their case it leads to an overall shorter passenger trip time than waiting for the faster train.

 # Specific Features of the *Algorithm Platform* in Action